kyma-project/api-gateway/docs/user/apirule-migration/README.md

 # Migrate APIRule from Version `v1beta1` to Version `v2`
-APIRule custom resource (CR) `v1beta1` has been deprecated and scheduled for deletion.
+APIRule custom resource (CR) `v1beta1` is deleted.
 You must migrate all your APIRule CRs to version `v2`.
-Learn more about the timeline and see how to perform the migration.
+Learn how to perform the migration.

 > [!WARNING]
 > APIRule CRD `v2` is the latest stable version.
 Version `v1beta1` is removed in release 3.4 of the API Gateway module.
->- All existing `v1beta1` APIRule configurations continue to function as expected.
+>- You can no longer create new APIRules `v1beta1`, edit the existing APIRules `v1beta1`, or delete them.
+All existing `v1beta1` APIRule configurations continue to function as expected.
+To make any changes, migrate to version `v2`.
+>- Receonciliation and migration of APIRules `v1beta1` will be disabled with release 3.9.
+Once reconciliation is disabled, APIRules `v1beta1` will continue to function as currently configured, but the API Gateway module will no longer own or manage them.
 >- APIRules `v1beta1` are no longer visible in the Kyma dashboard.
 You can still display them using kubectl, but the resources are displayed in the converted `v2` format.
->- You can no longer create new `v1beta1` APIRules.
-You also can't delete or edit the existing APIRules `v1beta1`.
-To make any changes, you must migrate to version `v2`.

 >
 > **Required action**: Migrate all your APIRule custom resources (CRs) to version `v2`.
-For the complete deletion timeline for SAP BTP, Kyma runtime, see [APIRule Migration Timeline](https://help.sap.com/docs/btp/sap-business-technology-platform/apirule-migration?locale=en-US#apirule-v1beta1-migration-timeline).
+For the complete timeline for SAP BTP, Kyma runtime, follow [API Gateway what's new notes](https://help.sap.com/whats-new/cf0cb2cb149647329b5d02aa96303f56?locale=en-US&version=Cloud&q=API+Gateway+module:).

-## How to Migrate APIRules to Version v2

 To migrate to version v2, follow the steps: